 Oregano is a herb.
 There are many varieties of oregano species.
 The oil extracted from wild oregano grown in the Mediterranean known as “Origanum Vulgare” has, for centuries, had the status of a wonder herb due to its medicinal qualities.

-Oregano oil naturally contains a range of nutrients such as Vitamins A, C and E. It also contains the minerals iron, magnesium, boron, manganese, zinc and calcium.
+Oregano oil naturally contains a range of nutrients such as Vitamins A, C and E. It also provides the minerals iron, magnesium, boron, manganese, zinc and calcium.

-However, despite these obvious benefits, it’s actually Oregano oil’s two major phenol components, Thymol and Carvacrol that make it so special in terms of its antibacterial, antiviral, antifungal and antibiotic properties:
+However, despite these apparent benefits, it is actually Oregano oil’s two major phenol components, Thymol and Carvacrol that make it so unique regarding its antibacterial, antiviral, antifungal and antibiotic properties:

 Traditionally, antibiotics have been the go-to treatment for any infection.
 Often, non-specific, full-spectrum antibiotics have been overprescribed leading to antibiotic resistance (bacteria mutate into new strains that can survive against our current treatments, increasing the risk of disease and death).
 Antibiotics also destroy the “good” as well as “bad” bacteria in our gut leading to further health complications such as candida overgrowth.
 It is becoming increasingly important to look to natural treatments for infection.